bilgino/angularforddd/README.md

 }
 ```

-Providing view models by a domain model violates the single responsibility rule!
+Elaborating view models through domain objects violates the single responsibility rule!
-Using an abstract class, we can summarize reusable factory methods:
+By using an abstract class, we can summarize reusable factory methods:

 ```
 abstract class OrderViewModel {